aws/aws-rfdk/packages/aws-rfdk/docs/upgrade/upgrading-0.38.md

 ---

 _This section describes how to upgrade your RFDK farm while also enabling Deadline Secrets Management.
-If you would **not** like to enable Deadline Secrets Management, please skip to the next section "Upgrading Farms Without Enabling Deadline Secrets Management"._
+If you would **not** like to enable Deadline Secrets Management, please skip to the next section "Upgrading RFDK Without Enabling Deadline Secrets Management"._

 ---